vkurzweg/artday/README.md

 ####Development

-This app was designed in a UX course at General Assembly and produced in its web development program.
-Users interviewed said they would like to attend more art events but that information about them is scattered among too many sources.
+This app was designed in a UX course at General Assembly and built in GA's immersive web development program.

+Preliminary user interviews indicated that people would like to attend more art events but it can be difficult to find information about them, as it is scattered among too many sources.

-Wireframes, ERD, etc. available here:
+User stories, wireframes, ERD, etc. available here:

 https://trello.com/b/4EDtMXBT/wdi-project-2

 Artday was built using Ruby on Rails, JavaScript, HTML and CSS.
-Also incorporated: Bootstrap, Paperclip, Google Maps API.
+Also incorporated: Bootstrap, Paperclip and Google Maps API.

 ####Icebox Features